mdadil2019/Smack-Android-MVP/README.md

 # Smack-Android-Model-View-Presenter-
-This is Android version of the Smack-iOS(https://github.com/mdadil2019/Smack-iOS) app which is developed with MVP architecture
+This is Android version of the Smack-iOS(https://github.com/mdadil2019/Smack-iOS) app which is in development with MVP architecture

 Architecture: Model View Presenter